palmskog/coqdocjs/README.md

   * It does not replace randomly, e.g., in `omega` or `tauto`
   * To add new symbols, edit [config.js](resources/config.js)
 - Proof hiding:
-  * All proofs longer than one line are hidden by default.
-They can be uncovered by clicking on `Proof`.
+  * All proofs longer than one line are hidden by default, and can be uncovered by clicking on `Proof`
+  * All proofs can be shown at once (or hidden again)

 All of this works with the ordinary coqdoc by configuring it to use a custom header file including the required JavasScript code and some custom CSS.